 Serial ATA is a storage interface that is compliant with SATA 1.0a specification.
 With speed of up to 6Gb/s (SATA 3.0), it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
 The bandwidth of the SATA 3.0 will be limited by carrier board design.

 Gigabit LAN

-Intel® I210 PCI Express Gigabit Ethernet and Intel® I218 with iAMT9.5 Gigabit Ethernet Phy controllers support up to 1Gbps data transmission.
+Two Intel® Gigabit LAN controllers (Intel® I210 PCI Express Gigabit Ethernet controller and Intel® I217LM Gigabit Ethernet Phy) support up to 1Gbps data transmission.